ArcanaFramework/arcana/docs/source/data_model.rst

 Data model
 ==========

-Arcana contains a rich and flexible object model to access and manipulate data within data stores.
-While the framework hides most of the implementation details from the user, it is important to be familiar with the core concepts:
+Arcana's data model sets out to bridge the gap between the semi-structured trees that file-based data are typically stored in, and the tabular data frames required for statistical analysis.
+Note that this transformation is abstract, with the source data, and artefacts derived from them, remaining within original data tree.

+The key classes of Arcana's data model are:

-* :ref:`Stores` - abstraction of different storage systems and formats
+* :ref:`Stores` - encapsulate tree-based file storage systems
-* :ref:`Spaces` - define the structure for a class of datasets
-* :ref:`Datasets` - sets of comparable data to be analysed (e.g. XNAT project or BIDS dataset)
+* :ref:`Datasets` - comparable data to be jointly analysed (e.g. XNAT project or BIDS dataset)
-* :ref:`Formats` - the atomic elements of a dataset (e.g. T1-weighted MRI scan, subject age) and the file formats they are stored in
+* :ref:`Rows and Spaces` - define tabular structures for classes of datasets
-* :ref:`DataColumns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)
+* :ref:`Columns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)
+* :ref:`File Formats` - file-format for atomic elements of a dataset (e.g. T1-weighted MRI scan, subject age) and the file formats they are stored in

 Stores
 ------

-Support for different storage techniques is provided by sub-classes of the :class:`.DataStore` class. :class:`.DataStore` classes not only encapsulate where the data is stored, e.g. on local disk or remote repository, but also how the data is accessed, e.g. whether it is in BIDS format, or whether to access files in an XNAT repository directly (i.e. as exposed to the container service) or purely using the API.
+Support for different file storage systems (e.g. `XNAT <https://xnat.org>`, `BIDS <https://bids.neuroimaging.io>`) is provided by sub-classes of the :class:`.DataStore` class. :class:`.DataStore` classes not only encapsulate where the data are stored, e.g. on local disk or remote repository, but also how the data are accessed, e.g. whether they are in BIDS format, or whether files in an XNAT repository can be accessed directly (i.e. as exposed to the container service), or purely using the API.

 There are four :class:`.DataStore` classes currently implemented (for instructions on how to add support for new systems see :ref:`alternative_stores`):